facebook/docusaurus/docs/guides-navigation.md

     ...
 ```

-## New Hidden Sections
+### Adding New Sidebars

-You can also put the doc in a new sidebar.
-In this case we are creating a `intro` section within `sidebars.json`.
+You can also put a document in a new sidebar.
+In the following example, we are creating an `examples-sidebar` sidebar within `sidebars.json` that has a category called `My Example Category` containing a document with an `id` of `my-examples`.

 ```
 {
-  "intro": {
+  "examples-sidebar": {
-    "My Sidebar Category": [
+    "My Example Category": [
-      "getting-started"
+      "my-examples"
     ],
   },
   ...
 ```

-Keep in mind, until you add the section to the nav bar (below), this new "intro" section of the site will be hidden with no links going to it.
+It is important to note that until you [add a document from the the `"examples-sidebar"` sidebar to the nav bar](#additions-to-the-site-navigation-bar), it will be hidden.

-## Adding doc to site nav bar
+## Additions to the Site Navigation Bar

+To expose sidebars, you will add clickable labels to the site navigation bar at the top of the website.
+You can add documents, pages and external links.

+### Adding Documents

-After creating a new section of the site by adding to `sidebars.json`, you can link to the new doc from the top navigation bar by editing the `headerLinks` field of `siteConfig.js`.
+After creating a new sidebar for the site by [adding](#adding-new-sidebars) it to `sidebars.json`, you can expose the new sidebar from the top navigation bar by editing the `headerLinks` field of `siteConfig.js`.

 ```
 headerLinks: [
   ...
-  { doc: 'intro', label: 'Getting Started' },
+  { doc: 'my-examples', label: 'Examples' },
   ...
 ],
 ```

-## Custom page links in nav bar
+A label called `Examples` will be added to the site navigation bar and when you click on it at the top of your site, the `examples-sidebar` will be shown and the default document will be `my-examples`.

+### Adding Custom Pages

-To add custom pages to the navigation bar, entries can be added to the `headerLinks` of `siteConfig.js`.
+To add custom pages to the site navigation bar, entries can be added to the `headerLinks` of `siteConfig.js`.
 For example, if we have a page within `website/pages/help.js`, we can link to it by adding the following:

 ```
 headerLinks: [